My name isn’t really Snarfy.

 4) I try to eat clean on an everyday basis.
 This can mean a bunch of different things.
 For me, this means eating things that are not processed.
 I try not to eat from boxes.
 I make things from scratch and use fresh ingredients.
 I’m not a stickler (I still use jarred marinara sauce), but when I buy pantry items, I read the ingredients list and look for things that are on the “cleaner” side.
 No added sugar, no crazy ingredients I can’t pronounce – just real food.

 5) I don’t follow one particular diet style.
 I did, however, get to know my body through cleansing and reintroduction of problem food groups.
 Most recently, I started to notice some reaction to dairy (in addition to gluten) but only when I eat a lot of it in one sitting or in successive sittings.
 When researching recipes, I usually start with Paleo or Keto as they’re mostly reduced to my ideals (proteins and vegetables) and I go from there.
 Sometimes I un-paleo a recipe by using real dairy items.
 Other times I sweeten things up with fruits, preserves, or sugar alternatives.
 Know your body and know what things you can change in your food to accommodate you.

 7) Stay hydrated!
 I drink a lot of water.
-Like 16-20 cups a day.
+Like 12-15 cups a day on top of what I get in my food.
 I don’t drink soda or fruit juices.
 Tea counts as water.
 Coffee does not.
 I still love coffee.

 8) Buy what you like and cook with what you have and then you don’t waste food.
 Nowadays, I usually go to the store with a meal plan in mind and a shopping list that complements it, but I also like use up what we have and keep myself on my toes.
 I call this Iron Chef America: Home Edition.